RenderKit/ospray/doc/compilation.md

     `~/Projects/ospray`, ISPC will also be searched in `~/Projects/ispc-v1.16.1-linux`.]
 Alternatively set the CMake
     variable `ISPC_EXECUTABLE` to the location of the ISPC compiler.
-    ISPC 1.16.0 or later is required for Arm support.
 -   OSPRay builds on top of the [Intel oneAPI Rendering Toolkit common library (rkcommon)](https://www.github.com/ospray/rkcommon).
 The library provides abstractions for tasking, aligned memory